 John is a tax principal and has worked at BRC since 2001.
 He is responsible for providing tax compliance and consulting services to a wide variety of clients.
 His primary industry experience includes individuals, manufacturing, retail and wholesale, and not-for-profit organizations.
 Education Appalachian State University – Bachelor of Science in Business Administration, Concentration in Accounting […]

 Genie Petrangeli Partner, CPA

-Genie is a tax partner specializing in estate, gift and trust taxation, and individual tax compliance and planning.
-Prior to joining BRC in 2000, Genie worked at a public accounting firm in the Philadelphia area.
-Genie’s areas of specialties include estate, trust and gift taxation, individual tax planning and compliance, and providing tax and […]
+Genie is a tax partner specializing in estate, gift and trust taxation, and tax planning and compliance for high-net-worth families.
+Prior to joining BRC in 2000, Genie began her public accounting career in the Philadelphia area.
+Along with her tax expertise, Genie provides consulting services to high net worth families and small business owners. […]